SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Apply new snapshot to a device](/images/users-guide/DeviceManagement/devmgmt-devices-config-putsnapshot.png)

-#### To retrieve and apply snapshot to a device which supports multiple configuration types
+#### To retrieve and apply a configuration snapshot to a device which supports multiple configuration types

-In this section you can see how to retrieve and apply a configuration snapshot to devices which support multiple configuration types.
+In this section you can see how to retrieve and apply a configuration snapshot to devices which support multiple configuration types:

-Follow the following steps in order to retrieve a snapshot from a device which supports multiple configuration types:

 1. Navigate to the desired device in **Devices** > **All devices** and open its **Configuration** tab.
-2. Under **Device-supported configurations**, select the desired configuration and click **Get snapshot from device** at the right.
+2. Under **Device-supported configurations**, select the desired configuration type and click **Get snapshot from device** at the right.

 Once retrieved, you can save or download the snapshot in the **Preview** section.
 The snapshot will be added to the **Configuration repository**, accessible from the **Management** menu in the navigator.